americanexpress/one-app/docs/recipes/Running-In-Production.md

 }
 ```

-The `clientCacheRevision` property is optional and used to cache bust all module bundles.
+The `key` property is used to cache bust all module bundles.
 This works because its value is appended
 to each module asset request from One App.

 The `modules` property contains module objects containing the URL and